-Hydaburg's Damen Bell-Holter was in Germany about to begin his professional basketball career when the NBA team called his agent and invited the former Oral Roberts University star to training camp next month.
-It didn't take long for Bell-Holter to book a return ticket home.
+Just ask Damen Bell-Holter of the Southeast Alaska town of Hydaburg, who was in Germany about to begin his professional basketball career when the NBA team called his agent and invited the former Oral Roberts University star to training camp next month.

-"My agent said I was on their list of guys they wanted to bring in," Bell-Holter said.
-"It's really exciting.
-It's a huge opportunity that doesn't come around very often.
-Just that they knew my name is pretty cool."
+“My agent said I was on their list of guys they wanted to bring in,” Bell-Holter told me.
+“It’s really exciting.
+It’s a huge opportunity that doesn’t come around very often.
+Just that they knew my name is pretty cool.”

-Bell-Holter, 22 and a Ketchikan High graduate, was going to play in Italy before that team pulled its offer and he landed with a team in Germany.
-Then the Celtics called and made him an offer he couldn't refuse.
-Playing in the NBA is every player's dream.
+Bell-Holter, 22, was going to play in Italy before the team pulled its offer and he landed with a different team in Germany.
+Then the Celtics called and made an offer he couldn’t refuse.
+Playing in the NBA is every player’s dream.

 “This is what I want to do,” he said.

 The 6-foot-10, 250-pound forward grew up rooting for the Celtics because Kevin Garnett is one of his favorite players.
-Garnett is no longer with the team, so there is an open spot at power forward.
+However, Garnett is now with the Brooklyn Nets, so there is an open spot at power forward.
 Bell-Holter would like nothing more than to fill it.

 “Growing up, KG was my guy,” he said.
 “Even though he’s not there, going to training camp with a bunch of guys I’ve watched on TV is still really cool.”

 Still, there is no guarantee Bell-Holter will make the roster just because he got invited to training camp.
-He going in with an open mind, hoping to Celtics give him a fair shake.
+He going in with an open mind, hoping the Celtics give him a fair shake.

 “I’m just going to go out there and do what I can,” he said.

-Before he makes the trek to Boston, though, Bell-Holter came home to Southeast Alaska to visit family, friends and reminisce at Ketchikan High School, where he dominated opponents back in the day.
-He's come a long way since then.
+Before he makes the trek to Boston, though, Bell-Holter came home to Southeast Alaska to visit family and friends at Ketchikan High School, the same gym where he dominated opponents back in the day.
+He’s come a long way since then.